hbrahm3/Career-Advisor-Chatbot/README.md

 This is currently a project that is in progress.
-It is a semester-long project for the class CS 421 - Natural Language Processing, Fall 2020, University of Illinois at Chicago, taught by Professor Natalie Parde.
+It is a semester-long project for a class.
+Class Details:
+University of Illinois at Chicago (UIC)
+CS 421 - Natural Language Processing
+Fall 2020
+Taught by Professor Natalie Parde